Adaptive Architecture

 $5,000

-Live Debris 2009 (Escombros Vivos) is a traveling series of events and interventions dedicated to sharing and establishing new reuse traditions as a means of reducing stigmas around garbage, poverty and street culture.
-Starting and ending in Portland, Oregon, a greening city successfully overcoming its stigmas about garbage, Live Debris 2009 travels to Rio de Janeiro as a bi-lingual, collaborative series of events networking local and international artists to reflect upon humanity’s rapidly changing relationships with our discards.
+Live Debris 2009 (Escombros Vivos) was a traveling series of events and interventions dedicated to sharing and establishing new reuse traditions as a means of reducing stigmas around garbage, poverty and street culture.
+Starting and ending in Portland, Oregon, a greening city successfully overcoming its stigmas about garbage, Live Debris 2009 traveled to Rio de Janeiro as a bi-lingual, collaborative series of events networking local and international artists to reflect upon humanity’s rapidly changing relationships with our discards.

 HONK!
 Festival